aquilesC/aquiles.me/content/Digital Gardens for Knowledge Generation.md

 And this is something I specifically disliked about the method described on [[Notes on How to Take Smart Notes|How to Take Smart Notes]].
 At no single point there is a mention of *reality*.
 The entire book lives in the premise that we can build knowledge by reading papers, doing *research* without ever looking out the window.
 I think this is both dangerous and ill-fated.
 The [[hermeneutic circle]] is a naïve justification for this passivity.

 ## A Digital Garden is a System
 What most people fail to see is that a digital garden is one way of organizing our own insights and experiences.
-It is rooted in the ideas of [[The Luhmann method]], but with a more modern name (and one of the reasons I refrain myself from calling it **Zettelkasten**).
+It is rooted in the ideas of [[Luhmann method]], but with a more modern name (and one of the reasons I refrain myself from calling it **Zettelkasten**).

 It extends the possibilities of paper notes by using the digital medium.
 It means that notes can be modified, extended, erased.
 Links are easier to build (which may have a downside), and it requires a much lower effort for cataloging and searching.